The return to the hard state of GX 339-4 as seen by Suzaku: Results

-We have reported on Fig. \ref{contdiskbb} the contour plots of the {\sc diskbb} normalization vs. Inner disk temperature for the 5 observations.
-Assuming an inclination angle of 21 deg., a distance of 8 kpc and a black hole mass of 10 solar masses, the {\sc diskbb} normalizations can be converted in disk inner radii (cf. right axis of Fig. \ref{contdiskbb}).
-We find roughly the same trend for the evolution of $R_{in}$ as the one obtained with the fit of the iron line with a Laor profile (see Fig. \ref{contlaor}).
-The inner radius is small in OBS1 and OBS2 ($<$ 10$R_g$).
-But then the contours for OBS3, OBS4 and OBS5 becomes too large to constrain its behavior.
-Compared to the Laor profile fits, we have however a clear increase of $R_{in}$ between OBS1 and OBS2 associated with a clear decrease of the disk inner temperature.
-Note that the fits are relatively bad for OBS1 and OBS2 and indeed residuals are visible in the soft part ($<$ 2 keV) of the spectra indicating that a multicolor disk component alone does not fit the data correctly.\\
+We have reported on Fig. \ref{contdiskbb} the contour plots, for the 5 observations, of the {\sc diskbb} normalization vs. $R_{in,{{laor}}}$ the best fit value of the inner disk radius of the {\sc laor} profile.
+Assuming an inclination angle of 21 deg., a distance of 8 kpc and a black hole mass of 10 solar masses, the {\sc diskbb} normalizations can also be converted { to an "apparent" disk inner radii $R_{in,app}$.
+Taking into account a color temperature correction factor $f_{col}=1.7$ \citep{shi95,kub98,dav06,don12}, we deduce the "true" inner radius $R_{in,{{diskbb}}}={f_{col}}^2 R_{in,app}$.
+The values of $R_{in,{diskbb}}$ have been reported on the right axis of Fig. \ref{contdiskbb}a}. \\

+{ Both estimates of the disk inner radius (i.e. from {\sc diskbb} or {\sc laor}) roughly agree one with each other.
+Note a few differences however: $R_{in,{{laor}}}$ are consistent between OBS1 and OBS2 while $R_{in,{{diskbb}}}$ of OBS1 is smaller and inconsistent with the OBS2 value.
+In both cases however, the inner radius is found to be lower than or of the order of 10 $R_g$.
+In OBS3 $R_{in,{{laor}}}$ is constrained to be in between $\sim$5 and $\sim$40 $R_g$ while $R_{in,{{diskbb}}}$ is unconstrained.
+In OBS5 $R_{in,{{laor}}}$ is upper limited to $\sim$50 $R_g$ while $R_{in,{{diskbb}}}$ is unconstrained. } We reach however the same conclusions for the evolution of the disk inner radius, $R_{in}$ being small in OBS1 and OBS2 ($<$ 10$R_g$), but then the contours for OBS3, OBS4 and OBS5 becomes too large to constrain its behavior. \\

+{ We have checked that these results do not significantly change when using a more physical model (via e.g. up-scattering of disk photons) for the high energy continuum like {\sc comptt} in {\sc xspec}.
+Such models indeed differ to a power-law shape especially in the low energy portion of the spectrum where a low energy roll-over is expected.
+The corresponding contour plots obtained when fitting with {\sc comptt} are reported in Fig. \ref{contdiskbb}b.
+The main differences with Fig. \ref{contdiskbb}a are larger upper limits on $R_{in,{{laor}}}$ in OBS4 and OBS5.}\\

+Note that the fits reported in Tab. \ref{tabparam2} are relatively bad especially for OBS1 and indeed residuals are visible in the soft part ($<$ 2 keV, see Fig. \ref{chi2contrib} and \ref{fiteqpair}) of the spectrum indicating that a multicolor disk component alone does not fit the data correctly. \\